Search waiting | Matsusada Precision

 Moreover, when the surfaces of the plug and receptacle become dirty, creepage discharge may occur owing to their high-voltage characteristics.
 Therefore, connectors should be periodically cleaned to prevent insulation failure.
 Grease is generally used in R24 type connectors; hence, they must be greased periodically.

 Other problems include sharp metal debris on high-voltage cables and connectors, which can create holes in the insulating material and cause short circuits.
 If there is a flammable object in the vicinity, a fire may ensue.
-High voltages can efficiently transmit a significant amount of energy, but a misconnection or short circuit can result in a serious impact; therefore, appropriate measures must be taken to prevent such mishaps.
+High voltages can efficiently transmit a significant amount of energy, but a misconnection or short circuit can have severe consequences; therefore, appropriate measures must be taken to prevent such mishaps.

 When the same amount of power is used, a higher voltage will reduce the current.
-If the current is low, the number of conductors used in the circuit can be reduced, which results in weight savings and the suppression of heat generation.
-However, high voltage, instead of low current, increases the risk of short circuits owing to impurities in the air just by the proximity of the positive and negative wires.
+If the current is low, the size of conductors used in the circuit can be reduced, which results in weight savings and the suppression of heat generation.
+However, high voltage, instead of low current, increases the risk of arcing between closely spaced conductors just by the proximity of the positive and negative wires.
 When using high-voltage electricity, maintaining an appropriate wiring distance is an important design factor.
 There will be cases wherein the wiring will not function the same way as low-voltage wiring.
 Along with understanding the dangers of high voltages, it is necessary to try to take advantage of their benefits because they can transmit an enormous amount of power with little current.

 To distinguish between conventional 12 V and 24 V lead-acid battery wiring in hybrid vehicles and BEVs, the high-voltage circuits are composed of orange cables for easy identification.
 Orange cables are used for wiring lithium-ion batteries, motors, inverters, and onboard chargers.